-Described as “Mayberry by day, Manhattan by night” (but without the snow), Delray is a hot spot for longtime mom-and-pop shops and good food, like the Green Owl Restaurant, Latitudes, The Trouser Shop, and Doc’s All American ice cream and burger joint.
+Described as “Mayberry by day, Manhattan by night” (but without the snow), Delray is a hot spot for longtime mom-and-pop shops and good food, like the Green Owl Restaurant and Latitudes.

 A surf academy is one thing, but a surf academy that offers beach sports, snorkeling, shark feeding, and sand castle contests, in addition to surfing lessons on the crashing waves of Delray Beach, is a different (and very fun) animal indeed.

 3. Old School, New Arts